flub78/aws_cicd/doc/https_role.md

 Note: Let's Encrypt certificates are only valid for 90 days, so you'll need to renew them regularly.
 You can set up a cron job to automate the renewal process.

-## How to generate a certbot certificate without be prompted
+## A certbot certificate with no prompt

-To generate a certbot certificate without being prompted, you can use the `certbot certonly` command with the `--standalone` and `--non-interactive` options.
+To generate a certbot certificate with no prompt, use the `certbot certonly` command with the `--standalone` and `--non-interactive` options.
 Here's an example:

-css

 ```css
 sudo certbot certonly --standalone --non-interactive \